Vinod-Koli/Advanced-Lane-Detection/writeup_template.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-Here's is the output of 'distortion correction'
+Here's is the output of distortion correction

 <p align="center">
 <img src='camera_cal/calibration1.jpg' alt="Original Image" width='45%'>  <img src='output_images/undist_calibration1.jpg' alt="Undistorted Image" width='45%'>